 Trying to keep track of what’s coming in the realm of Star Trek feels like trying to stop a tribble from procreating.
-Before even more new series get announced, here’s our guide of when to expect all the new Star Trek shows, the returns of familiar favorites, and what else is in the works right now.
+Before even more new series are announced, here’s our guide of when to expect all the new Star Trek shows, as well as returning familiar favorites, and what else is in the works right now.
 Engage!

 Star Trek: Picard’s third, and now officially final, season hits Paramount+ on February 16.
 There’s plenty to be excited about too: the series is going out in style, reuniting Sir Patrick Stewart with The Next Generation’s command crew: Brent Spiner as Data, Marina Sirtis as Deanna Troi, Jonathan Frakes as Will Riker, Gates McFadden as Dr. Beverly Crusher, Michael Dorn as Worf, and LeVar Burton as Geordi LaForge.

 This season is also teasing big Star Trek cameos!
 Showrunner Terry Matalas talked about the final season on the Inglorious Treksperts podcast.
 “There are some people from Star Trek who come back in this season who aren’t the Next Gen [primary] cast,” Matalas said.
 “I mean there’s one character who is in Next Gen who I was like… I really want THIS character to come back.
 And when they did [agree to return], that was weirdly more thrilling than everything else in totality.”